ThaWeatherman/capstone_code/experiment/virustotal/README.md

 # Anchor extraction

-once you have done all of that, run `python get_top_bad_domains.py` to generate an anchor CSV file. it will be placed one directory up, which is the main experiment directory
+once you have done all of that, run `python get_top_bad_domains.py` to generate an anchor CSV file. it will be placed one directory up, which is the main experiment directory.
+*NOTE*, you will want to read the output CSV and kill any rows that you know arent malicious despite being marked as bad.